-Missoula Parks and Recreation has earned and enjoyed a fine reputation of excellence.
+Missoula Parks and Recreation has earned and enjoyed a reputation for excellence.
 But the costs of excellence are as great as the rewards.
 Each park facility and program requires staffing, managing, scheduling, maintenance, equipment and an enormous amount of dedicated energy and attention in order to offer you all that we do.
 Your giving enables us to sustain and build on excellence.
 Now you can be a partner in our effort and success with your personal involvement in a favorite project or program.

 Parks play a vital role in the quality of our lives by providing play areas, green places and open spaces.
 Quality recreation programs offer all ages opportunities for learning, enrichment, growth, self-improvement, leadership and good citizenship in our community.

-Supports Missoula's low-income families:
+Partners In Parks supports Missoula's low-income families:

 - Requests for Parks and Recreation youth program grants have more than doubled over the past year.

 - 18% of Missoula's children live in poverty; about 4000 Missoula kids live below the Federal Poverty Level.

 - 13,000 Missoulians receive food stamps through the Supplemental Nutrition Assistance Program.

 - 32% of students in Missoula County Public Schools meet low-income guidelines to qualify for free or reduced-price school meals.

 - 28% of Missoula's third-graders are overweight or obese.

 - Only 16% of Missoula students in grades 2 through 12 achieved the recommended levels of daily physical activity.